PROFILE

 the country's first multi-party general

 elections in 1991.
-The MpD was returned to power
+The MPD was returned to power

 with a larger majority in the general elections